EmpowerU Studio at Frame USA 225 Northland Blvd Cincinnati, Ohio 45246

-Special Two Hour Class**75 Years ago, on this Day the Normandy Landings began on the beaches of Utah, Omaha, Gold, Juno, Sword.
-Operation code-name “Overlord” began on Tuesday, June 6, 1944 and it became the largest seaborne invasion in history.
+Special Two Hour Class** —75 Years ago, on this Day, June 6, 1944, the Normandy Landings began on the beaches of Utah, Omaha, Gold, Juno, Sword.
+Operation code-name “Overlord” began on Tuesday, June 6, 1944 and it was the largest seaborne invasion in history.
 It became known as D-Day-the goal to liberate German-occupied France from Nazi control and lay the foundation for an Allied Victory on the Western Front throughout Europe.

 The amphibious landings on Normandy were preceded by extensive aerial and naval bombardment and an airborne assault-the landing of 24,000 US, British, and Canadian airborne troops shortly after midnight.
 Allied infantry and armoured divisions began landing on the coast of France at 06:30 am.
 Planning for the operation had begun in 1943.

 This class at EmpowerU will be an explanation of the strategy of D-Day.
 How did this invasion happen?
 What was the plan?
 Who were the personalities?
 What equipment was used?
 Did everything go according to plan?
 How did the Allies deceive the Nazi’s to allow this great invasion to happen?
 How many men were lost?
-Be ready for the large amount of information and pictures we’ll throw at you this night as we look at one of the most significant days in the History of the United States-D-Day!
+Be ready for how D-Day really happened and the back-stories involved as we look at one of the most significant days in the History of the United States–D-Day!